 So some of you may have seen my post in the early summer where I created a solar light using a flower collar.
 I love creating different things for my solar light edison bulbs from season to season.
 I was inspired once again after I finished my recent post making pumpkins out of metal strapping to create my solar light using the same material.
-It appears owls are very popular in fall decor, they seem to be on everything so I took my inspiration from that.
+It appears owls are very popular in fall decor, they seem to be

 So this was the original light I made for summer using the flower collar.
 Brought it in from outside to give it a makeover.

 These are the supplies needed.
 Metal strapping, two mason jar lids, googly eyes, nut and bolt, pair of wire cutters , pair of pliers and glue gun.